cwonjin11/log-parser/README.md

 4. Open a new tab in your browser of (http://localhost:3000) to start your rails server

-If you have error mentioning "Rails: Webpacker::Manifest::MissingEntryError" run `bundle exec rails webpacker:install` and then run rails server again.
+If you have error mentioning "Rails: Webpacker::Manifest::MissingEntryError" run `rails webpacker:install` and then run rails server again.

 ## reference